Crystal Structure of Upper Cluster Algebras: Examples

 By Corollary \ref{C:HomEij} the matrix $\mc{E} = (\ep_i)_{i\in I}$ given by row vectors is equal to $({\rm O}, E_Q^\t)$.
 Then we compute the matrix $\check{\mc{E}} = (\epc_i)_{i\in I}$ by \eqref{eq:delta2dual}:

 Finally we verify that $(\wt_i)_{i\in I}$ is adapted to $I$, namely,

-\end{proof} We remark this construction is a special case of \cite{GLSk}.
+\end{proof} We remark that this construction is a special case of \cite{GLSk}.
 Here we constructed the quiver of a cluster algebra of $\mb{C}[U^{\omega}]$ for $\omega = (1,2,\dots,n)\in W(\mf{g})$.
-Readers can easily generalize this example to construct other crystal of Kac-Moody type.
+Readers can easily generalize this example to construct other crystals of Kac-Moody type.